ottok/debcraft/README.md

 ### Name

 Why the name _Debcraft_?
 Because the name _debuild_ was already taken.
-The 'craft' also helps setting users in the correct mindset, hinting towards that producing high quality Debian packages and maintaining operating system over many years and decades is not just a pure technical task, but involves following industry wisdoms, anticipating unknowns and hand-crafting and tuning things to be as perfect as possible.
+The 'craft' also helps set users in the correct mindset, hinting towards that producing high quality Debian packages and maintaining an operating system over many years and decades is not just a pure technical task, but involves following industry wisdom, anticipating unknowns and hand-crafting and tuning things to be as perfect as possible.

 ### Related software